 I won’t lie…In the beginning I was STILL skeptical about how this whole baby-led sleep thing worked, even after helping my own baby sleep and even while helping my first few sleep clients with this approach to sleep.

-I have worked with hundreds of families (one on one and through my course, Baby Sleep Essentials) and time and time again successfully helped them reach their sleep goals without leaving babies to cry, without sacrificing what’s important to them and without following rigid rules that made no sense.
+I have worked with over 1000 families (one to one and through self paced courses, Baby Sleep Essentials, Toddler Sleep Essentials, Night Weaning Class, The Club) and time and time again successfully helped them reach their sleep goals without leaving babies or toddlers to cry, without sacrificing what’s important to them and without following rigid rules that made no sense.
 (Because some of these common rules and “facts” are truly wild when you really take biology and infant development and mental health into account!!)

 Are you struggling with your own sleep philosophy?
 Not sure where you stand or where to start?
 TAKE OUR QUIZ and identify your Baby Sleep Philosophy, we’ll even email you a sleep education checklist to get you started with finding the sleep solution that’s right for you.